-The segment of horological instruments also suffered a gross loss for the Year although the average unit selling price slightly increased from RMB1.45 for 2015 to RMB1.49 for the Year.
+The segment of horological instruments also suffered a gross loss for the Year.
 It is also mainly due to the decrease in turnover.
 The Group adjusts the selling prices from time to time, if necessary, to maintain its market share in the intensely price competitive market.